DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/working-with-audio-files/insert-an-audio-into-html-editor.md

 ---
-title: Insert an Audio Into HTML Editor
+title: Insert an Audio
 author: Svetlana Nikulina
 legacyId: 17905
 ---
-# Insert an Audio Into HTML Editor
+# Insert an Audio
-This topic describes how to insert audio into an editor's content.

-First, position the mouse pointer on the place in the text where you want to add audio, and click the **Insert Audio** button.
+To insert audio into an editor's content, position the mouse pointer on the place in the text where you want to add audio, and click the **Insert Audio** button.

 ![EUD_InsertAudioButton](../../../images/img25639.png)

-Now, define the required parameters of the audio in the invoked **Insert Audio** dialog.
+Define the required parameters of the audio in the invoked **Insert Audio** dialog.

 ## Insert an Audio Stored on the Local Machine
 * Click the **From your computer** tab in the **Insert Audio** dialog.